-4.2 Site Preparation
+4.3 Site Preparation

-Prior to placement of any required structural fill, we recommend that all topsoil, organics, and any soft, loose or deleterious materials in the area intended for construction and for a distance of at least 5 feet beyond the perimeter of any proposed building and 2 feet beyond the perimeter of proposed pavement areas be stripped from the site and either wasted or stockpiled for later use in landscaping.
-Based on the boring performed within the headland (B-1), the depth of stripping necessary to ensure removal of all excessively organic or otherwise deleterious materials will be on the order of about 10 inches.
+We recommend that all topsoil, organics, and any soft, loose or deleterious soils in the areas intended for construction and for a distance of at least 5 feet beyond the perimeter of any building and 2 feet beyond the perimeter of the any pavement area be stripped from the site and either wasted or stockpiled for later use in landscaping.
+Based on the borings performed, the depth of stripping necessary to ensure removal of all excessively organic or otherwise deleterious materials will be on the order of about 10 inches.
+However, due to the size of the subject site, the actual stripping depth will likely vary and should be verified and monitored by the geotechnical engineer to ensure adequate removal of deleterious materials.